Yainer Diaz Player Props: Astros vs. Nationals

-The Houston Astros, including Yainer Diaz and his .636 slugging percentage in past 10 games, including six extra-base hits but no home run), take on starter Patrick Corbin and the Washington Nationals at Minute Maid Park, Tuesday at 8:10 PM ET.
+The Houston Astros, including Yainer Diaz (.343 on-base percentage in past 10 games, 62 points above season-long percentage), battle starting pitcher Josiah Gray and the Washington Nationals at Minute Maid Park, Wednesday at 8:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Guardians.
+In his last game he had a hitless showing (0-for-4) against the Nationals.

 Yainer Diaz Game Info & Props vs. the Nationals